Pathogenesis of bacterial infection, Classification of Pathogens and Bacterial virulence factors

 1. Contact transmission includes direct contact or indirect contact.

-• Direct contact can be categorized as vertical (mother to child) horizontal (touching. kissing, sexual), or droplet transmission, When individual coughs or sneezes, small droplets of mucus that may contain pathogens are ejected.
+• Direct contact can be categorized as vertical (mother to child) horizontal (touching. kissing, sexual), or droplet transmission, When an individual coughs or sneezes, small droplets of mucus that may contain pathogens are ejected.
 This leads to direct droplet transmission of a pathogen to a new host over distances of one meter or less (e.g. Influenza viruses).

 • Indirect contact transmission involves inanimate objects called fomites that become contaminated by pathogens from an infected individual or reservoir, Transmission occurs indirectly when a new susceptible host later touches the fomite and transfers the contaminated material to a susceptible portal of entry.